Shayne13/Enron_Topic_Clustering/README.md

 	src/topicmodels.py -
 		Run `python src/topicmodels <dr_model> <cluster_model>`.
-			where <dr_model> must be one of 'MNF', 'LDA', 'LSA' or 'ALL'. where <cluster_model> must be one of 'MS', 'SP', 'AF' or 'ALL'.
+			where <dr_model> must be one of 'MNF', 'LDA', 'LSA' or 'ALL'. where <cluster_model> must be one of 'MS', 'SP', 'AF', 'AG' or 'ALL'.
 		EG: Running 'python src/topicmodels MNF MS' will print topics for MNF and then clustering topics for MNF MS.
-		EG: Running 'python src/topicmodels ALL ALL' will print topics for all dimensionality reduction models (3) as well as cluster topics for all combinations (9).
+		EG: Running 'python src/topicmodels ALL ALL' will print topics for all dimensionality reduction models (3) as well as cluster topics for all combinations (12).

+## Layout of the results/ directory:

+	results/topicModelResults/ - Contains the human readable topic labelled results for the MNF, LDA and LSA models. results/topicClusterResults/ - Contains the human readable cluster labelled results for all combinations of dimensionality reduction models followed by a clustering model.

 ## Pipeline: